What happens if I miss my flight to Kathmandu?

 What kind of travellers will be on my tour?

-All our travellers share a passion for travelling and exploring!
-In this specific tour, travellers have a spirit of adventure, of cultural interest, and like to be challenged.
-Good mood is usually a common characteristic of our travellers as well!
+All our travellers share the passion for travelling and exploring!
+In this specific tour, travellers have a spirit of adventure, of cultural interest, and they like to be challenged.
+Also, our travellers usually have a tendency to be in a good mood!

 How is the food?

-I have a particular diet/allergy/ intolerance, what will I eat?
+I have a special diet / allergy / intolerance, what will I eat?

 It is important to let your tour leader know in advance if you have any restrictions or allergies in your diet.
 We always do our best to accommodate all travellers as best as possible, so the sooner we know, the better we can help you.

 What is my tour leaders role during the tour?

 Before you arrive, your leader will already be at the destination waiting for you, making sure everything is ready for the great adventure awaiting!
 During the trip, your tour leader will always be available to assist you during the trip, to get you to meet people and local habits, organising activities and accompanying you during the tour.